dustinpfister/blog_posts/_posts/threejs-examples-guy-one.md

 ### Version Numbers matter with three.js

 This is something that I have found that I just need to repeat over and over again in every three.js post.
 When I first made this model I was using three.js version r91.
+Sense then I made some changes to get this to work find with version r127, which had to do with changes with how to do about using more than one material with a mesh object.
+Also the last time I cam around to do some editing I had to make some changes to the demos to get this working without error to get them working okay for r146.

-I then just made a few quick, simple changes to the model to make it work with version r127, which was the version I was using when I wrote this.
-Always look at dates of posts when reading content on the open web that have to do with a javaScript library, especially such a fast moving one like three.js as code breaking changes are made often with this one.
+It should go without saying that one should always look at dates of posts when reading content on the open web that have to do with a javaScript library.
+This is especially true with such a fast moving library like three.js, as code breaking changes are made often with this one more so then other projects where things might move a little slower.

 ### The source code examples in this post are on Github